dariolggomez/React-Poster/README.md

 ## Overview

-React Poster is a web application designed for users to effortlessly create and share posts.
+React Poster is a web demo application designed to create and share posts.
 Built with the powerful React framework, this project leverages modern web technologies to provide a seamless and interactive user experience.

 ## Features